ArgonDesign/alogic/doc/control.md

 If the basic procedure takes you to a branching `if` or `case` statement, continue down across all branches in parallel.
-If the branching statement is a combinatorial statement, you will arrive at the statement following this branching statement within the same cycle:
+If the branching statement is a combinational statement, you will arrive at the statement following this branching statement within the same cycle:

 <a href="http://afiddle.argondesign.com/?example=control_comb_branch.alogic">Fiddle with this code here.</a>